THE RECEIPTS

 Spotlight PA (property records)

 The contractor: Acquisition Logistics LLC, registered to a home in Virginia.
 Never won a federal contract over $16M.
 Total prior contracts: ~$29M over five years.
-This contract was 43x larger than everything they'd ever done combined.
+This contract was 41x larger than everything they'd ever done combined.
+The government committed ~$600M before termination.
+ICE inspectors found 49 violations in February 2026, including failure to document suicide-prevention checks.

 PBS News, Texas Tribune, VPM